DataDog/integrations-extras/postman/README.md

 ### Configuration

-1. Generate an API key from the Datadog Integrations> API tab
+1. Generate an API key from the Datadog Integrations > API tab.
 2. Log into your Postman account.
 3. Go to Home > Integrations > Browse All Integrations
 4. Click on the Datadog Integration